Find Your Perfect Course

 PADI RESCUE DIVER

 Being more confident in the water is what every diver desires and the PADI Rescue Diver course will help you get there.
 It also teaches you to be a better buddy.
 During the course, you learn how to spot potential problems and quickly deal with them before they become big issues.
 You’ll be ready to rescue someone in an emergency, but you’ll also have the skills and awareness to prevent problems.
 For many, earning a PADI Rescue Diver certification is the start of a career in diving.

+Be a diver that others look up to!
+If you have the passion and want to join the best of the best in recreational scuba diving, then make the Master Scuba Diver rating your goal.
+The Master Scuba Diver rating places you in an elite group of respected divers who have earned this rating through both significant experience and scuba training.
 Divers must complete the PADI Open Water Diver course, followed by the PADI Advanced Open Water Diver and PADI Rescue Diver , earn five PADI Specialty Diver certifications and have logged a minimum of 50 dives.
 Fewer than two percent of divers ever achieve this rating!
 When you flash your Master Scuba Diver card, people know that you’ve spent time underwater in a variety of environments and had your share of dive adventures.

 Enriched Air (Nitrox) Diver

 Enriched air, also known as nitrox or EANx, contains less nitrogen than regular air.
 Breathing less nitrogen means you can enjoy longer dives and shorter surface intervals.
 No wonder Enriched Air Diver is the most popular PADI® specialty.

 During the PADI® Deep Diver course, you'll learn how to plan deep dives, manage your gas supply and how to identify and manage narcosis.
 You'll learn about buddy contact procedures, safety considerations and buoyancy control at depth.